 - Less of: What are we currently doing that isn’t driving enough value for the team?

 - Stop Doing: What are we currently doing that adds no value to the team whatsoever?

 How to run a Starfish Retrospective

-Be sure to use “polling booth mode” to ensure participants don’t inadvertently influence each other with the ideas they choose to submit for consideration.
+Be sure to use “polling booth mode” to ensure team members don’t inadvertently influence each other with the ideas they choose to submit for consideration.
 As a best practice, be sure to assign each category a different sticky note color to keep things organized visually.

 Following the discussion in Step 2, the facilitator gives participants another five to ten minutes to hone in on ideas for improvement and write them down on sticky notes.
 Once all ideas have been submitted, the facilitator should take a moment to group together similar ideas before sharing them with the team and then putting them up for a vote.

 Step 4: Selection of areas for improvement

 Finally, the facilitator gives each participant an opportunity to vote for the three areas of improvement to be implemented during the next sprint.
 The three sticky notes with the most votes will be deemed the “winners” of this exercise and put into action immediately.